FINRAOS/Fidelius/documentation/QuickStart.md

 ### Step 1 - Create a KMS key
  Create a KMS key with an alias `credstash` in AWS KMS.
 Reference can be found [here](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)

-### Step 2 - Create Assume Role
+### Step 2 - Create User Role

-Create a AWS role that your role can assume.
-This role should be called `Cross_Account_Fidelius`.
-This can be changed in the future.
-The role needs to have this IAM permissions.
+Create a user role that will be used to run the setup script.
+This role will also assume the application role.
+This role should have the following permissions:
 ```json
 {
     "Version": "2012-10-17",